 of the family and friends of

-Rest eternal grant them Lord,
+Rest eternal grant her Lord,

-and let light perpetual shine upon them.
+and let light perpetual shine upon her.

 Updates to the 2014 Church Directory:

 Nancy has been released from the rehab center, and is living with one

 daughter until she can move to Arizona permanently.
 We wish her continued